CarlGao4/Muse-Sounds/status.md

 If an instrument is not listed here, it means that it doesn't have its own SFZ file or I haven't noticied that instrument.

 These SFZ files are **NOT** standard and should be modified before using in other software.

-Instruments in *italic* means that some SFZ files are not extracted.
-See below [SFZ files failed to extract or convert](#sfz-files-failed-to-extract-or-convert) for more information.
-The number comes after the instrument name is the the count of unextracted SFZ files.

-If an instrument contains `Realtime` preset, I guess that it should require a MIDI keyboard to activate, so currently I can't extract them.
-They are not listed in the "SFZ files failed to extract or convert" section, but a star symbol is added to the instrument name in the list.
-The number indicating the count of unextracted SFZ files includes these Realtime presets.

 - [x] Muse Brass `0.4.4`
   - [x] Bass Trombone